 |Dinner||1 cup of creamy sauce 120g of chicken, 2 cups of cooked rice and 250 ml of orange juice|

 |Late Snack||Toasted bagel with jam and 500ml sports drink, spoon of fish oil|

-Carbohydrate loading will most likely cause body mass to increase by approximately 2kg.
+Carbohydrate loading will most likely cause body mass to increase by approximately 2kg per month.
 For every extra gram of glycogen stored you will also store 2 grams of water.
 This can be a concern for many runners, but the potential negatives of setting off slightly heavier are far outweighed by the potential performance benefits.